-To support the pregnant body’s growing frontside, certain muscle groups must take on more pressure and strain.
+To support the pregnant body’s growing frontside, certain muscle groups take on more pressure and strain.
 This imbalance can lead to long-term back pain, rounding of the upper back, and distended belly post-baby.
 To compensate for all of these postural changes, the exercise routine must follow suit!

 So why does the distended belly stick around?
 This “pooch” is not just from being pregnant.
 The biggest reason a distended belly remains is due to an underused or under-activated core muscle, the transverse abdominis.

 We are used to working our six-pack muscle (the rectus abdominis).
 For example, a crunch mainly works your rectus abs.
 But we are going to teach you how to active your innermost core muscles.
 In fact, I recommend you don’t waste your time on another crunch until you know how to activate these innermost core muscles!

 The transverse abdominis — one of the most important core muscles — goes unnoticed in traditional ab exercises.
 If you have had a baby, knowing what exercises you can do for the transverse abdominis is really important!
 We will get into some transverse abdominis exercises and postnatal ab exercises in a sec, but first things first.